 Background and Intent: "Faculty" refers to the entire teaching force responsible for educating fellows.
 The term "faculty," including "core faculty," does not imply or require an academic appointment.

-- II.B.1.
+II.B.1.
 There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core)
+(Core)

+The program must have: (Core) II.B.1.a)